About Our Faculty Development

 In 2016, the College Fund initiated the first peer-reviewed journal, the Tribal College and University Research Journal (TCURJ), which focused solely on research conducted by TCU faculty.
 The TCURJ is designed to provide current TCU faculty who are conducting research with an avenue for publication.
 The College Fund believes it is critical to support TCU faculty in conducting research that benefits TCUs and Native communities, by disseminating research to both Native communities and the wider research community.
 The TCURJ is linked online through the Research Journals web page.

-Intensive Writing Retreat to Development Manuscripts for Publication
+Intensive Writing Retreat to Develop Manuscripts for Publication

 The College Fund recognizes the importance of writing retreats as supplemental support within current and previous Faculty Development initiatives.
 A recent external evaluation of faculty fellowships revealed that TCU faculty identified a need for supplemental support in the area of developing manuscripts for publication.
 The Intensive Writing Retreat (WR) provides the space and time that many TCU faculty need to focus on developing a manuscript from their research.
 The WR also provides mentorship and presentations from senior Native faculty in the development of manuscripts, conference proposals, presentations (poster, roundtable and conference etiquette.
-The date for the 2019 Intensive Writing Retreat is TBD.
+The Intensive Writing Retreat will be held October 23-25, 2019.

 Faculty Professional Development Grant